Lymphoma symptoms

 Anaemia

-You might experience anaemia if lymphoma affects your red blood cells, for example:
+You might develop anaemia if lymphoma affects your red blood cells, for example:

 If you experience symptoms of anaemia, contact your GP.